GenericMappingTools/gmt/doc_modern/rst/source/grdimage.rst

 .. _-Q:

 **-Q**
-    Make grid nodes with z = NaN transparent, using the colormasking feature in *PostScript* Level 3 (the PS device must support PS Level 3).
+    Make grid nodes with z = NaN transparent, using the color-masking feature in *PostScript* Level 3 (the PS device must support PS Level 3).

 .. _-R: